 In allocating compensation, we believe the compensation of senior levels of management should be predominantly performance-based since these levels of management have the greatest ability to influence corporate performance.
-The table below summarizes the allocation of the 2007 target compensation opportunity for our named executive officers and other senior management based upon the three primary elements of compensation (base salary, annual cash incentive, and long-term incentives).
+The table below summarizes the allocation of the 2008 compensation opportunity for our named executive officers and other senior management based upon the three primary elements of compensation (base salary, annual cash incentive, and long-term incentives).

-Relative Size of Three Key Elements of Target Compensation Opportunity
+Relative Size of Three Key Elements of Compensation Opportunity\

-Elemen t Average of Named Executive Officers (1) Average of Regency Senior Management Average of All Other Regency Executives
+Element Average of Named Executive Officers Average of Regency Senior Management Average of All Other Regency Executives

-Base salary 18% 20% 60%
+Base salary 17% 20% 60%

-Annual incentives 22% 35% 20%
+Annual incentives 23% 35% 20%

 Long term incentives 60% 45% 20%